0xdoomxy/web3/ethereum/go-ethereum源码剖析:你的交易是如何上链的.md

 	block := api.eth.BlockChain().GetBlockByHash(update.HeadBlockHash)

 	if block == nil {
-		// If this block was previously invalidated, keep rejecting it here too if res := api.checkInvalidAncestor(update.HeadBlockHash, update.HeadBlockHash); res != nil {
+		if res := api.checkInvalidAncestor(update.HeadBlockHash, update.HeadBlockHash); res != nil {
 			return engine.ForkChoiceResponse{PayloadStatus: *res, PayloadID: nil}, nil
 		}
-		// If the head hash is unknown (was not given to us in a newPayload request),
-		// we cannot resolve the header, so not much to do.
-This could be extended in
-		// the future to resolve from the `eth` network, but it's an unexpected case
-		// that should be fixed, not papered over. header := api.remoteBlocks.get(update.HeadBlockHash)
+		header := api.remoteBlocks.get(update.HeadBlockHash)
 		if header == nil {
 			log.Warn("Forkchoice requested unknown head", "hash", update.HeadBlockHash)
 			return engine.STATUS_SYNCING, nil
 		}
-		// If the finalized hash is known, we can direct the downloader to move
-		// potentially more data to the freezer from the get go. finalized := api.remoteBlocks.get(update.FinalizedBlockHash)
+		finalized := api.remoteBlocks.get(update.FinalizedBlockHash)

-		// Header advertised via a past newPayload request.
-Start syncing to it. context := []interface{}{"number", header.Number, "hash", header.Hash()}
+		context := []interface{}{"number", header.Number, "hash", header.Hash()}
 		if update.FinalizedBlockHash != (common.Hash{}) {
 			if finalized == nil {